Jackson County Vehicle Impound Guide

 After 30 Days

-In North Carolina, if a vehicle remains unclaimed for an extended period (typically 30 days or more), the impound lot may have the right to sell it at a lien sale to recover their costs.
-Don't let this happen!
+In North Carolina, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale to recover their costs.
+This means they can sell your vehicle to cover the outstanding towing and storage fees.
+Do everything possible to retrieve your vehicle before it reaches this point.

 If You Can't Afford the Fees